Solving the RIME deployment mystery

 But to succeed in collecting this data, scientists had to first get the spacecraft and its instruments into space – and that meant folding up some of the hardware.

-At 16 m in length, the RIME antenna was too long to fit inside the nose cone of the Ariane 5 rocket that launched Juice into space.
+At 16 metres in length, the RIME antenna was too long to fit inside the nose cone of the Ariane 5 rocket that launched Juice into space.
 It was therefore constructed in two booms of four segments each.
 Of those eight segments, three would deploy on one side of the spacecraft, three on the other side, and two would remain fixed on the spacecraft.
 For launch, the three deployable segments were folded back onto the fixed segment and held in place by two brackets.

 Once in space, devices called non-explosive actuators (NEAs) would be remotely activated one after the other from the European Space Operations Centre (ESOC), Darmstadt, Germany.
 Each NEA would remove a holding pin from its bracket, allowing that section to spring into place.
+(Click here for an animation of Juice unfolding itself in space.)

 And that’s where the problems began.